Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/03 Strings, Vectors, and Arrays/README.md

 ## Warning
 As with variables of built-in type, a default-initialized array of built-in type that is defined inside a function will have undefined values.

+## Warning
+Some compilers allow array assignment as a compiler extension.<br>
+It is usually a good idea to avoid using nonstandard features.<br>
+Programs that use such features, will not work with a different compiler.